MikeGale/Goggles01/README.md

 An effective approach would be to find diligent and compatible people who also maintain target information and working with them, to reduce your personal load.

-Where Goggles are on the radar of people who create Internet content, you may experience others attempting to influence their own boost factors and those of others.
-This will generally be a form of "contamination" though it could be handled as in your system within a "perverted" list maintained to illustrate the impact of such influences.
-You should declare such influence in any list you publish, both for yourself and anybody else using the Goggle.
+Where Goggles are on the radar of people who create Internet content, you may experience others attempting to influence your Goggle.
+This will generally be a form of "contamination" though it could be handled as a "perverted" list maintained to illustrate and compare.
+It's a good idea to document such influence or attempted influence.
+This will not only be useful for other people but also for yourself.